mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology_v20.md

 ### Stage 3 – Interpretive Consolidation

 The third and final stage of analysis focused on consolidating insights through detailed, interpretive work.
 Building on the broad mapping of Stage 1 and the thematic refinement of Stage 2, this phase returned to key segments of data selected for their richness, complexity, and relevance to the evolving research questions.
 The goal was to generate grounded, contextualised understandings of learner agency, design mediation, and pedagogical interaction.
 This stage centred on six key vignettes drawn from screen capture and 360-degree video recordings.
 These were chosen for their representation of diverse learner roles, visible design decision-making, and interactional dynamics.
 Full transcriptions were produced for these segments, integrating verbal dialogue, on-screen activity, and embodied communication such as gestures and movement within the learning space.
-Viewing the 360° footage alongside the screen capture recordings proved essential in several cases, especially where participants referenced their physical environment or used gesture to support peer explanation.
-Gestures were also used often to communicate planned  game movements on screen, or for other on-screen actions or procedures, e.g in Vignette x, indication of action of cropping an image.
+Viewing the 360° footage alongside the screen capture recordings proved essential in several cases, especially where participants referenced their physical environment or used gesture to support peer explanation [@nemirovsky_gesture_2012].
+Gestures were also used often to communicate planned  game movements on screen, or for other on-screen actions or procedures [^crr].

 <!-- At my second formal review, my supervisor Ricardo Nemirovsky encouraged a more deliberate integration of gesture analysis. -->